hylo-lang/hylo/Docs/GenericDispatch.md

 a system to distinguish the same spelling of a generic type in two different contexts, allowing associated types of type parameters to be stored conflicts with soundness

-## Post-hoc Algorithm Specialization

-So far in the examples we've seen, all customization points have been specified by trait requirements.
-That means, after a trait has been established, an algorithm written in terms of that trait is *not* a customization point.